Where to Stay in Prince Edward County: Accommodation & Area Guide

 Driving up to Montrose Inn – it’s like its own green oasis!

-Because the whole County is centred around finding relaxation and enjoying a slower pace, there are a number of bed and breakfasts in Prince Edward County to choose from.
+Because the whole County is centered around finding relaxation and enjoying a slower pace, there are quite a few bed and breakfasts in Prince Edward County to choose from.
 Seriously, there are so many traditional bed and breakfasts that you can stay at scattered all across the County.

 Having said that, there are great B&Bs in Prince Edward County – many in old houses that add to the authenticity of a County stay.
 Since they are everywhere – from Picton to the lakefront – you can find a B&B in a great location for you!

-When we visited Prince Edward County, we stayed in a bed and breakfast but it was just outside The County.
-We stayed at Montrose Inn and absolutely loved it.
+When we visited Prince Edward County, we stayed in a bed and breakfast, but it was just outside The County.
+We stayed at Montrose Inn and loved it.

 The bed and breakfast was just a quick drive from The County over the Bay Bridge.
 We had a car and we definitely weren’t the only guests doing this!